If you are looking for something that’s not here, please let us know via the ‘Contact Us’ tab above or email firstname.lastname@example.org

-A collection of resources and information to support Clinical Pharmacists and Pharmacy in Primary Care.
+We are currently building our bank of resources for Clinical Pharmacists and Pharmacy in Primary Care.
+Browse the resources below.

 Practice-based pharmacists work as part of the general practice team to resolve day-today medicine issues and consult with and treat patients directly.
 You can browse information on careers in Primary Care Pharmacy on our careers page.